 What is ethics, exactly?
 According to the Center of Ethics and Health, the definition is as follows: “Ethics is consciously thinking about taking the right actions” [link at the bottom].
 One of the primary roles played by ethics, in relation to technology, is to make sure that technology doesn’t enter our lives in undesirable ways.

 It’s becoming more and more important to reflect on the impact of technology.
-Futurologist Gerd Leonhard: “One of the dangers is that technological progress could overpower human values.
+Futurologist Gerd Leonhard: ‘One of the dangers is that technological progress could overpower human values.
 Technology does not have ethics.
-And a society without ethics is doomed.”
+And a society without ethics is doomed.’
+You can watch my interview with Gerd Leonhard down below.

 According to professor Peter-Paul Verbeek, this view is a bit too simplistic.
 Professor Verbeek (Philosophy, Twente University) specializes in the connection between humans and technology, and how ethics ties into this.